mlswg/mls-protocol/draft-ietf-mls-protocol.md

 confirmed_transcript_hash_[n] =
     Hash(interim_transcript_hash_[n-1] ||
-         MLSPlaintextOpContent_[n]);
+         MLSPlaintextCommitContent_[n]);

 interim_transcript_hash_[n] =
     Hash(confirmed_transcript_hash_[n] ||
-         MLSPlaintextOpAuthData_[n]);
+         MLSPlaintextCommitAuthData_[n]);
 ~~~~~

 Thus the `confirmed_transcript_hash` field in a GroupContext object represents a
-transcript over the whole transcript of MLSPlaintext Commit messages, up to the
+transcript over the whole history of MLSPlaintext Commit messages, up to the
 confirmation field in the current MLSPlaintext message.
 The confirmation and
 signature fields are then included in the transcript for the next epoch.
 The
 interim transcript hash is passed to new members in the WelcomeInfo struct, and
 enables existing members to incorporate a handshake message into the transcript
-without having to store the whole MLSPlaintext structure.
+without having to store the whole MLSPlaintextCommitAuthData structure.

 When a new group is created, the `interim_transcript_hash` field is set to the
 zero-length octet string.